Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 - Secret
 - Hero

-Note that a card that has a Destiny cost can be put in the destiny deck : if a card has a mana cost instead, it must go into the Main deck.
+Note that only a card that has a Destiny cost can be put in the destiny deck : if a card has a mana cost instead, it must go into the Main deck.

 When a card from the Destiny deck leaves the field it is banished instead of being sent to its owner's discard pile.

+Players are able to play one (and only one) destiny card during the Destiny Phase; however, some card effects could allow playing additional cards from the destiny deck at other points during the course of the game, for exemple "On Enter: play an artifact card from your destiny deck with a destiny cost of 0."

 ## Cards